andreasblendorio/user_api/README.md

 A simple RESTful API with Python, Flask & MySQL.

+> [!IMPORTANT]
+> This development project is mostly for learning purpose, indeed code readability might not be at its finest, so get rid of the multiline comments.

 ## Overview :mag_right:

 This draft is a simple RESTful API built using Python Flask and SQLAlchemy to interact with a MySQL database.
 As such, the API provides basic CRUD (Create, Read, Update, Delete) operations to manage user data stored in the database.